MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/apply-deployable-package-system.md

 If package deployment fails, see the [Troubleshoot package application issues](deployable-package-troubleshooting.md) topic.

-## Applying retail updates and extensions
+## Applying updates and extensions

 If you are updating a Tier-2 Sandbox or Production environment on application version 8.1.2.x or newer and have initialized Retail Cloud Scale Unit, you will also need to update Retail channel components.
 For more information, see [Update Retail Cloud Scale Unit](Update-retail-channel.md).

-If you're using retail components (such as Retail Modern POS), after you've applied updates and extensions in your environment, you must also update your in-store components.
+If you're using components (such as Retail Modern POS), after you've applied updates and extensions in your environment, you must also update your in-store components.
 For more information, see [Configure, install, and activate Retail Modern POS (MPOS)](../../../retail/retail-modern-pos-device-activation.md).

 ## Packages, runbooks, and the AXUpdateInstaller in depth

 Deployable packages, runbooks, and the AXUpdateInstaller are the tools you use to apply updates.

 **Deployable package** – A deployable package is a unit of deployment that can be applied in an environment.
 A deployable package can be a binary update to the platform or other runtime components, an updated application (AOT) package, or a new application (AOT) package.
 Deployable packages downloaded from LCS or created in a development environment cannot be applied across product types.
-For example, a Finance deployable package cannot be applied in a Retail app environment, and vice versa.
-If you have an existing customization for a Finance and Operations app that is compatible with the Retail app, and you would like to apply it to a Retail environment, you will need to re-package your source code in a Retail development environment, and conversely if moving in the other direction.
+For example, a Finance deployable package cannot be applied in a Commerce app environment, and vice versa.
+If you have an existing customization for a Finance and Operations app that is compatible with the Commerce app, and you would like to apply it to a Commerce environment, you will need to re-package your source code in a Commerce development environment, and conversely if moving in the other direction.

 [![Example of a deployable package](./media/applypackage_deployablepackage.jpg)](./media/applypackage_deployablepackage.jpg)